koen12344/website/index.md

 layout: home
 ---

-Like they always say in The Netherlands: "The faucet leaks at the plumbers home".
-I'm always busy working on other projects while my personal website gets a bit neglected.
+Like they always say in The Netherlands: "The faucet leaks at the plumbers house".
+I'm usually busy working on other projects while my personal website gets a bit neglected.
 You know how it goes.

 I figured setting up a simple website would